+86 1510-529-7925 [email protected]

 DSC_4930-1024x656 PENTAX 67 105MM F2.4 lens review

-Does this lens live up to its reputation?
-Does it deliver large format results on a medium format camera?
-Well, I am not so sure about that.
-It is a really good lens, it is sharp wide open, it has unique bokeh, it has very little vignetting and I enjoy using it but I would not say that is worthy of its cult-like status(Very few lenses are worthy of their cult-like status in my opinion).
-I would say that if you own a Pentax 67 system, then this lens is a must own, but I don’t think it is as good as many people on the internet report it to be and I certainly would not recommend that you buy a complete Pentax 67 system to just shoot this lens.
-But if you do own a Pentax 67 system or you are planning to buy one, then this is an absolute must own lens.
+I would say that if you own a Pentax 67 system, then this lens is a must-own.
+However, I don’t think it is as good as many people on the internet report it to be, and I certainly would not recommend buying a complete Pentax 67 system just to shoot this lens.
+But if you do own a Pentax 67 system or are planning to buy one, then this is an absolute must-own lens.

 Rating